Vedude42/RAM-RandomAccessMacropad/README.md

 # Bom

 You can find the Bom in the PCB Folder (Along with a zip file that you can import straight into jlcpcp for fabrication) with the footprints of the parts.
+Krycaps are DSA 1u